 Jack is a highly intelligent and diligent scientist and has great motivation in his work.
-He works well without supervision and is an extremely capable independent researcher.
-He is very reliable and approaches his work with an enthusiastic and positive attitude.
+He is very reliable and approaches challenges with an enthusiastic and positive attitude.
 Jack attacks problems in a thoughtful and logical manner, leading to a solid and well-considered scientific approach to his research.
+In his current role Jack has taken on several management level responsibilities including overseeing the management of our departments’ preclinical MRI facility, taking part in recruitment panels and acting as a board member for the British Chapter of the International Society of Magnetic Resonance in Medicine.
+He is also frequently asked to review work for the leading conferences and journals in the field including Magon.
+Res.
+Med., NMR in Biomedicine, and the Swiss Government’s Science Foundation.

 Jack is also an excellent teacher.
-He has undertaken qualifications in higher education teaching and is a Fellow of the Higher Education Academy.

-Jack oversees and partakes in the management of our departments’ preclinical MRI facility, jointly supervises three PhD students, has been invited to sit on recruitment panels, and has supervised a number of project and masters’ students, the work of which has won further awards.
+He has undertaken qualifications in higher education teaching and is an Associate Fellow of the Higher Education Academy.
+He currently jointly supervises three PhD students and has supervised a number of project and masters’ students, the work of which has won further awards.
+Jack currently also teaches and lectures, tutorials and classes on a very broad range of subjects including electromagnetism and optics for physics students, statistics for biochemistry undergraduates, and technical aspects of hyperpolarized MRI for the FMRIB “advanced MRI” graduate training programme.
+As a result of this Dr Miller has become highly skilled at balancing a demanding teaching load with high level research in medical technologies.

 Reflecting the nature of medical technology, Dr Miller has good links with industry, and has a documented history of producing ideas that contribute to products that others can use.
-The software and intellectual property that he generates is disseminated freely if at all possible or feasible.
+This had already resulted in a patent for a completely revolutionary type of radiofrequency coil Jack aims to disseminate freely to the scientific community the software and intellectual property that he generates where this is possible or feasible, and his developed methods and GitHub page are used worldwide.

 Jack’s work on hyperpolarised imaging methods, techniques and technologies is known internationally.
 He frequently receives prestigious invitations to speak at a variety of international conferences, most notably ISMRM, and is viewed as having an exceptionally broad and detailed understanding of both MR physics, physical techniques, and their potential applications.
 It is not an exaggeration to state that he is personally known to every group in the field worldwide, and frequently receives ‘head-hunting’ job offers, e.g. most recently an invitation from Stanford to apply for junior-faculty positions.
 He is clearly ready to take the next step on the pathway to a stellar independent research career and the support and flexibility of a University Lectureship at the University of Cambridge would both accurately formalise his already extant leadership in the field, and permit him to continue in the UK to push the boundaries of what is measurable in a way that only he can achieve.
+The link between physics, engineering, and medical technology reflects his interests exactly and is a brilliant fit.

-In summary, Jack is a confident and able young scientist with a growing international reputation who, I am certain, would benefit greatly from the unique and prestigious environment that your department would provide him in the critical transition from an early stage researcher to becoming a leader in his field of biomedical research.
+In summary, Jack is a confident and able young scientist with a growing international reputation who, I am certain, would benefit greatly from the unique and prestigious environment that this role would provide him in the critical transition from an early stage researcher to becoming a leader in his field of biomedical research.
 I consider him to be an excellent candidate for the Gianna Angelopoulos University Lectureship in Medical Therapeutics and recommend him to you without hesitation.

 Yours sincerely